A-Cup-Of-Coffee-Cody/Matlab/README.md

 1. Matlab Codes: All example and associated files
 2. Resources: References, published article/tutorials, documentation, etc
 # How to use codes?
 1. If you are plannng to use Facial Recognition codes, remember to unzip 'FaceDatabaseATT' and place it into Matlab's current folder before running the test codes.
+2. While using Video_Counting.mlx note to use still background videos with only target object moving.
 # Reference links:
 Histogram Contrast Stretch https://www.mathworks.com/help/images/ref/stretchlim.html
 Image Processing https://www.mathworks.com/matlabcentral/fileexchange/46318-example-files-for-image-processing-made-easy-webinar